Ceiling Fan

 For supply + install in 2026, our typical pricing:

-Add $80–$120 if installation needs a new fan-rated junction box or wall control wiring.
+Add $80–$120 if installation needs a new fan-rated junction box or wall control wiring — the kind of licensed electrical work that should never be left to a handyman.

 The takeaway